 Gaggia RI9380/46 Classic Pro Espresso Machine

-Over the years, this coffee maker has received a range of updates to make it even more powerful.
-These are some of the main aspects that make it stand out to include a larger water reservoir and a sturdy stainless steel design that ensures several years of operation.
+Over the years, this coffee maker has received various updates to make it even more powerful.
+These are some of the main aspects that make it stand out, including a larger water reservoir and a sturdy stainless steel design that ensures several years of operation.

-However, compared to Silvia, it’s going to have a much smaller boiler, and its milk frother isn’t as good as what you get on the latter either.
+However, compared to Silvia, it will have a much smaller boiler, and its milk frother isn’t as good as what you get on the latter either.

 - Larger water reservoir

 - Relatively small boiler capacity

 Rancilio has been pouring out some of the finest coffee machines since the 1960s.
 And they are one of the most common brands, particularly among professional baristas, as they make some of the best machines that can endure the pressure of commercial use.

 The Silvia semi-automatic espresso machine is among Rancilio’s best-selling models, and that’s been the trend for quite some time now.
 This coffee maker is popular with a variety of coffee lovers, and it’s the kind that will be on your kitchen counter for a long time, thanks to its highly durable construction and components.

 Rancilio Silvia Espresso Machine